tangshuang/tyshemo/README.md

 - shouldnotexist: determine whether the property should not exist
 - beof: the property should be an instance of the given class
 - equal: the property should deep equal the given value
+- nullor: can be null or what you passed into
 - lambda: the property should be a function, and the input and output should match the given types

 After you learn more about `Rule`, you will be able to extend your own rules.